MOHAMEDBAKULY/MOHAMEDBAKULY/README.md

 # 👋 Hi, I'm Mohamed Bakuly.

-<p>A Design Engineer and Student of Psychology.
+<p>A Design Engineer---Student of Psychology.
 I love sharing web development tips and diving deeper into ReactJS.Also building FotoAlly, a platform connecting creatives to clients and organizations.</p>

 ### 💡 More Facts About Me!